Axion Mie Theory of Electron Energy Loss Spectroscopy in Topological Insulators: Inhomogeneous Case

 Having in mind an experimental setups facilitating a direct measurement of the axion response, we focus on the dielectric response to an external charge moving along a straight line in the following.
 This setup corresponds to probing the dielectric response of nanostructures by measuring the energy loss and deflection of a highly-focused and highly-accelerated electron beam in the Transmission Electron Microscope (TEM).
 This Electron Energy Loss Spectroscopy (EELS) technique is widely employed for studying dielectric phenomena such as surface plasmons at the nanoscale and we will come up with a novel detection setup suited to analyze the axion term as a result of the following considerations.

 The charge density and current (in frequency space) of an electron moving with velocity $v$ in $z$-direction read

 and

 respectively.
 Here, $\boldsymbol{r}_{0\bot}$ denotes the impact parameter in the $x-y$ plane and $\hat{\boldsymbol{z}}$ is the unit vector in $z$-direction.
 It is obvious that such an external source defies any spherical symmetry, hence would require the tedious numerical treatment as outlined above.
 In the following we will therefore adopt several approximations as described in Ref. \cite{Abajo1999}, ultimately leading to analytical expressions for the energy loss and the deflection of the electron beam.
-These approximations consist of neglecting (A) longitudinal solutions and (B) certain boundary terms in the poloidal-toroidal expansion of the transverse solutions\cite{Abajo1999}, which, however, are typically justified for energy losses of fast electron in the optical regime.
-The benefit of these restrictions is that one can directly adopt the results of the homogeneous calculations treating the electron as a source of external poloidal and toroidal fields.
+These approximations consist of neglecting (A) possible longitudinal solutions (only the projection on the transverse components is considered) and (B) certain boundary terms in the poloidal-toroidal expansion of the transverse solutions \cite{Abajo1999}, which, however, are typically justified for energy losses of fast electrons in the optical regime.
+The benefit of these restrictions is that one can directly adopt the results of the homogeneous calculations treating the electron as a source of external poloidal and toroidal fields instead as a moving external charge with $\rho\neq0$.
 The energy loss $\Delta E$ suffered by a fast electron is determined by the path integral of the force along the beam path $z$

 where we introduced the loss probability $\Gamma^\mathrm{loss}\left(\omega\right)$ corresponding to the EEL spectrum.
 Repeating the derivation detailed in Ref.\cite{Abajo1999} and introducing the axion term the latter reads